aplantin/describing-volatility/README.md

 ### Analyses

-The code to replicate the analyses in the manuscript is available in the RCode/ directory.
+Code to replicate the analyses in the forthcoming manuscript is available in the RCode/ directory.